Joshua Fisher, LFA

 • ArtsWA

-As an Associate and Director of Visualization, Josh brings creative media talent and artistic sensibility to a wide range of work—from deep green residential homes and regenerative hospitality master plans to Living Building and Living Community Challenge campuses.
-His visualizations help clients imagine thriving futures for both people and place, blending clarity, emotion, and technical precision.
+Josh brings curiosity, creative intelligence, and artistic sensibility to a wide range of work—from deep green residential homes and regenerative hospitality master plans to Living Building and Living Community Challenge campuses.
+His work help clients and communities imagine thriving futures for both people and place, blending clarity, emotion, and technical precision.

-Josh is also a public artist and muralist, with commissioned works for the State of Washington ArtsWA Program, Sound Transit, the University of Washington, the City of Friday Harbor, and the City of Bremerton.
+Josh is also a public artist and muralist, with a growing list of commissioned works for the State of Washington ArtsWA Program, Sound Transit, the University of Washington, the City of Friday Harbor, and the City of Bremerton.
 He lives in the Pacific Northwest with his wife and four young boys and is an active community advocate for parks, public art, and inclusive public space.

 JoshFisher2